stormasm/life/flickr/flickr-page.md

+Start with `data-download-55` and go up from there to fill in the gaps.
+These photos start at the end of May 2021 and go up to present day.

+So you have to share the data from its original location on google drive to the account where you want to bring in the photos.

-Flickr Page Numbers for the Archival Process
+### Flickr Page Numbers for the Archival Process

 - page 310 First Page of Flickr in Reverse Order
 - page 308 Italy 2006